 - Call the City Clerk's Office at 703.746.4550

 Members of City Council

 With a commitment to ensuring every child’s opportunity at success, protecting Alexandria’s long-term fiscal health and investing in the infrastructure that improves our quality of life, Justin Wilson was elected Mayor of the City of Alexandria in November of 2018.

 Vice Mayor Elizabeth B. Bennett-Parker

 Elizabeth B. Bennett-Parker was elected to City Council on November 6, 2018, for a three-year term from 2019 through 2021.
 Born in Alexandria to two Naval officers, Elizabeth is dedicated to serving her community.
-She helps lead Together We Bake, a nonprofit job training and personal development program for women in need.
+She helps lead Together We Bake, a nonprofit job training and personal development program for underserved women.